[click on image to start the interactive model, NOTE: CPU intensive]

 When evaluating structures, the instruction results are stored in a data vector with matching index.

-The first entry in the vector is 0, which is equivalent to the instruction "0?0:0", which is also a self-reference.
+The first entry in the vector is 0, which is equivalent to the instruction "0?0:0"

 The first of three sections in the instruction vector holds the placeholders for the input values (the “keys”).